-1. Independent Hotels:
+1. Independent Hotels

 These hotels, are ownership basis and do not have any affiliation or contract through any other property.
-And also do not have any affiliation with other hotels with regards to policy, procedure and regulations.
-The advantage in this type of hotel is that they need not maintain a particular image and they are not bound to maintain any set targets, but can independently adapt quickly to the changing trends' They are usually autonomous.
+And also do not have any affiliation other hotels with regards to policy, procedure and regulations.
+The advantage in this type of hotel is that they need not maintain a particular image and they are not bound to maintain any set targets, but can independently adopt quick to the changing trends' They are usually autonomous.

-2. Management Contractual Hotel:
+2. Management Contractual Hotel

-Another type of chain organization that operates properties owned by individuals or partners is management contract hotels.
-The contract is entered on a long-term basis between the owner and the operator and usually as per the contract.
+Another type of chain organization that operates properties owned by individuals or partners are management contract hotels.
+The contract is entered on long-term basis between the owner and the operator and usually as per the contract

-- The owner retains legal and financial responsibilities. - The operator pays for the operating expenses and recovers from the owner an agreedupon fee.
+- Owner retains the legal and financial responsibilities. - Operator pays for the operating expenses and recovers from the owner an agreed upon fees.

-The owner is responsible for paying taxes, insurance and debts.
+Owner is responsible for paying taxes, insurance and debts.

-2.1 Chains:
+2.1 Chains

-There are many single owned hotels, yet more and more hotels and motels are now getting affiliated with each other.
-This gives them the advantage of a large central organization providing a reservation system, management aids, financial strength, expertise, manpower specialities, merchandise and promotional help.
-Affiliation.
+There are many single owned hotels, yet more and more hotels and motels are now getting affiliated to each other.
+This gives them the advantage of a large central organization providing reservation system, management aids, financial strength, expertise, manpower specialties, merchandises and promotional help.
+Affiliation